liangjunhello/456-fullerene/README.md

 - `m` is the number of edges.

 return an bool denoting whether the cyclic vertex connectivity of graph `e` is 3.

+## Contact

+> The codes' author is ZiXin Qin, whose Github account is [here](https://github.com/lr580).
+If you find bugs, welcome to contact me at any time or leave an issue.